deepmodeling/tbplas/doc/source/tutorial/prim_cell/model_complex.rst

     cell.trim()
     cell.plot(with_conj=False)

-Note that :func:`trim` does not return a new primitive cell, but modifies the original cell in-place.
+Note that :func:`trim` does not return a new primitive cell, but modifies the original cell `in-place`.
 The output is shown in the right panel.
 The dangling orbital and hopping term are removed after calling the function.

 .. rubric:: Remove hopping terms